City Council takes a step towards doubling towing rates

 If approved next week, day time tows will jump from $125 to $250.

-Mayor Kelly's administration is against the hike.. during the meeting, his top aide said the price increase is too high for Chattanoogans.
+Mayor Kelly's administration is against the hike.
+During the Tuesday meeting, his top aide said the price increase is too high for Chattanoogans.
 The council was asked to defer the vote to consider cheaper alternative price increases.

 Thongnopnua told the council the administration agrees tow rates need to be updated, but they need to be inline with inflation rate increases since 2004.